linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 16.30 'WHATEVER IT TAKES' AND OUTRIGHT MONETARY TRANSACTIONS

-A real turning point in the eurozone crisis came on 27 June 2012 when the Head of the ECB Mario Draghi in

-a speech in London made the following statement:
+A real turning point in the eurozone crisis came on 27 June 2012 when the Head of the ECB Mario Draghi in a speech in London made the following statement:

 We think the euro is irreversible.
-And it's not an empty word now, because I preceded saying exactly

-what actions have been made, are being made to make it irreversible.
-But there is another message

-I)want to tell you.
+And it's not an empty word now, because I preceded saying exactly what actions have been made, are being made to make it irreversible.
+But there is another message I want to tell you.
 Within our mandate, the ECB is ready to do whatever it takes to preserve the euro.
 And believe me, it will be enough.

-!e irreversible references and the 'whatever it takes' phrase had a remarkable impact on financial markets

-as it clearly demonstrated that the ECB would take all necessary measures to keep the eurozone intact and

-signalled a preparedness of the ECB to use its resources and powers to take on any speculators betting on a

-breakup of the eurozone. !e impact on financial markets was immediate with interest rates on bonds issued

-by the PIIGS falling.
-While the initial impact on yields was to lower them, during late August interest rates

-in the PIIGS debt were beginning to rise again and on 6 September 2012 the ECB, worried about the rising

-bond yields in Spain and Italy, announced that it was engaging in a new policy called Outright Monetary

-Transactions (OMTs) which would allow it to buy government debt in the secondary markets in unlimited

-amounts if necessary. !e idea was that this would help to lower bond yields in countries such as Spain and

-Italy.
-However, such purchases would be conditional on countries adopting strict conditionality with regard

-to fiscal policy under the ESM and IMF programmes.
-Any OMT purchases would be sterilized in that for

-every &1 billion of government debt purchased the ECB would sell &1 billion of securities, so that there would

-be no monetary base implications from the programme. !is means it is not part of the quantitative easing

-programme which does affect the monetary base.
-Interestingly any bonds purchased by the ECB under the

-programme would be treated on an equal basis ( _pari passu_ ) as other bond holders. !e initial market reaction

-was very favourable with Italian and Spanish bond yields falling over 50 basis points within the first few days

-- f the announcement and a study by Altavilla et al. (2014) argued that the OMT programme, although never actually used, through its announcement effect and extra confidence that it engendered, decreased Italian and Spanish two-year government bond yields by approximately 2% while leaving German and French twoyear bond yields unchanged. !e legality of the OMT programme was challenged by the German Federal
-Constitutional Court as being contrary to German and EU law; however, the European Court of Justice in June 2015 ruled that the OMT programme was legal since it 'does not exceed the powers of the ECB in relation to monetary policy and does not contravene the prohibition of monetary financing of EU nations'.

-16.31 PROPOSALS TO RESOLVE THE EUROPEAN DEBT CRISIS
+The irreversible references and the 'whatever it takes' phrase had a remarkable impact on financial markets as it clearly demonstrated that the ECB would take all necessary measures to keep the eurozone intact and signalled a preparedness of the ECB to use its resources and powers to take on any speculators betting on a breakup of the eurozone.
+The impact on financial markets was immediate with interest rates on bonds issued by the PIIGS falling.
+While the initial impact on yields was to lower them, during late August interest rates in the PIIGS debt were beginning to rise again and on 6 September 2012 the ECB, worried about the rising bond yields in Spain and Italy, announced that it was engaging in a new policy called Outright Monetary Transactions (OMTs) which would allow it to buy government debt in the secondary markets in unlimited amounts if necessary.
+The idea was that this would help to lower bond yields in countries such as Spain and Italy.
+However, such purchases would be conditional on countries adopting strict conditionality with regard to fiscal policy under the ESM and IMF programmes.
+Any OMT purchases would be sterilized in that for every €1 billion of government debt purchased the ECB would sell €1 billion of securities, so that there would be no monetary base implications from the programme.
+This means it is not part of the quantitative easing programme which does affect the monetary base.
+Interestingly any bonds purchased by the ECB under the programme would be treated on an equal basis ( _pari passu_ ) as other bond holders.
+The initial market reaction was very favourable with Italian and Spanish bond yields falling over 50 basis points within the first few days of the announcement and a study by Altavilla et al. (2014) argued that the OMT programme, although never used, through its announcement effect and extra confidence that it engendered, decreased Italian and Spanish two-year government bond yields by approximately 2% while leaving German and French twoyear bond yields unchanged.
+The legality of the OMT programme was challenged by the German Federal Constitutional Court as being contrary to German and EU law; however, the European Court of Justice in June 2015 ruled that the OMT programme was legal since it 'does not exceed the powers of the ECB in relation to monetary policy and does not contravene the prohibition of monetary financing of EU nations'.

+### 16.31 Proposals to Resolve the European Debt Crisis
-!ere have been various proposals put forward to resolve the European debt crisis, motivated by the desire to

-avoid the risk of contagion that would result from a formal default by one or more of the PIIGS, the real fear

-being that a default by one of the smaller PIIGS could ultimately result in major speculative attacks against
+There have been various proposals put forward to resolve the European debt crisis, motivated by the desire to avoid the risk of contagion that would result from a formal default by one or more of the PIIGS, the real fear being that a default by one of the smaller PIIGS could ultimately result in major speculative attacks against Spain and Italy, which are too large to rescue and whose default would in turn result in financial turmoil by undermining the European banks that have large holdings of sovereign debt on their balance sheets.

-431

-International Finance

-Spain and Italy, which are too large to rescue and whose default would in turn result in financial turmoil by

-undermining the European banks that have large holdings of sovereign debt on their balance sheets.

 _Structural reform_